Delfin Lorenzana: Deputy Chief, Joint Operations Center, General Headquarters: May 1992 – April 1994

 Lorenzana was responsible for monitoring the operations of all Armed Forces units and commands all over the country.
 He delivered daily summary and brief for the AFP Chief of Staff, and prepared staff studies on national security situation.
 He also monitored and ensured that major AFP assets such as ships, aircraft, guns and special units are in readiness at all times.

 He also concurrently served as Commander of the AFP Rapid Deployment Force (RDF) Battalion, where he led the RDF Battalion in successful operations against the Communist Party of the Philippines - New People's Army (CPP-NPA) insurgents in Camarines Sur and Southern Leyte.

 Assistant Chief of Unified Command Staff for Operations (U3), Headquarters, Southern Command: April – September 1993

 Aside from making operations plans, troop deployment and Disaster Rescue Plans in SouthCom area encompassing the whole of Mindanao, Basilan, Sulu and Tawi-Tawi, Lorenzana supervised the successful operation against the Abu Sayyaf terrorist group based in their Al-Madinah Camp in Basilan in May 1993.

-Assistant Chief of Staff for Personnel (G1), Headquarters Philippine Army: April 1993 – January 1998
+Assistant Chief of Staff for Personnel (G1), Philippine Army: April 1993 – January 1998

 Taking charge of the morale and welfare of the Army, Lorenzana managed all aspects pertaining to PA personnel from recruitment to retirement such as records management, career management, assignment, schooling, promotions, health, family support, and sports and recreation.
 Among his notable accomplishments was the improvement of the personnel management database of the Philippine Army through computerization.